MARIE SKŁODOWSKA-CURIE ACTIONS - Call: HORIZON-MSCA-2022-DN-01-01

 A doctoral network funded by Marie Skłodowska-Curie Actions (MSCA) which is a part of Horizon Europe, the MSCA are the European Union’s flagship funding programme for doctoral education and postdoctoral training of researchers.

 Literally any crime scene contains animal, plant, soil, microbial or environmental traces.
-Examples include pet hairs or saliva, pollen and algae, soil and soil organisms like bacteria or nematodes, fungal spores, insects, and invironmental traces in the form of environmental DNA of any origin.
-Such biological traces can be found mainly on living people (suspects, victims), on objects like cars or weapons, and on bodies not just on the surface but also in their surroundings like single or mass graves, or an aquatic environment.
+Examples include pet hairs or saliva, pollen and algae, soil and soil organisms like bacteria or nematodes, fungal spores, insects, and environmental DNA of any origin.

 The proposal aims for 11 PhD students with a background in life sciences.
 They will build their knowledge and experience in practical forensics in training schools provided by academic, non-academic partners, and police academies or laboratories.
 The training embeds biological evidence in a Bayesian framework, making it universally comparable with all other forms of evidence, by applying novel probabilistic approaches to extract forensic useful information from metadata.
 It is truly cross-sectoral, with secondments at end-users of the training (e.g. police forces) and joint supervision by PIs from different countries.